nasa/fprime/docs/Tutorials/GettingStarted/Tutorial.md

 fprime-util impl --ut
 ```

-This creates the following files, that are typically moved to a sub folder called `test/ut`.
+This creates the following files, which are typically moved to a subfolder called `test/ut`.
 The files created are
 placed in the current directory and named:
 ```
 Tester.cpp